cloudfoundry/hwc/README.md

 ### Running

-When web applications are pushed to Cloud Foundry they are pushed out to one or more Windows cells and run via hwc.exe.
-For development purposes you can run an ASP.NET web application much like IISExpress by directly invoking hwc.exe.
+When web applications are pushed to Cloud Foundry they are pushed out to one or more Windows cells and run via `hwc.exe`.
+For development purposes you can run an ASP.NET web application much like IISExpress by directly invoking `hwc.exe`.

 1. Install the following Windows features: Hostable Web Core, ASP.NET 4.6, Websockets.
-1. [Build](https://github.com/cloudfoundry-incubator/hwc) hwc.exe, or [Download](https://github.com/cloudfoundry-incubator/hwc/releases/) the prebuilt binary from the GitHub releases page.
+1. [Build](https://github.com/cloudfoundry-incubator/hwc#building) hwc.exe, or [Download](https://github.com/cloudfoundry-incubator/hwc/releases/) the prebuilt binary from the GitHub releases page.
 1. From PowerShell start the web server: `& { $env:PORT=8080; .\hwc.exe -appRootPath "C:\wwwroot\inetpub\myapproot" }`.
 Ensure the appRootPath points to a directory with a ready to run ASP.NET application.

-You should now be able to browse to `http://localhost:8080/` and even attach a debugger and set breakpoints to the hwc.exe process if so desired.
+You should now be able to browse to `http://localhost:8080/` and even attach a debugger and set breakpoints to the `hwc.exe` process if so desired.